 - Parking Permits or other transportation methods such as Community Transit

 - Tuition on credits above your eligibility. (see below)

 - Tuition on Audited classes (taking a class but not earning a grade)

 - Tuition for Summer classes

 Students who qualify for Free or Reduced Lunch at their sponsoring high school and/or students who have been in Foster Care, qualify for a Fee Waiver.
 Fee Waivers must be submitted on an annual basis.
 The Fee Waiver must be submitted in accordance with the college's payment policy.
 If documentation is not available at the beginning of the quarter, the student may provide documentation that they received Free or Reduced Lunch in the prior year.
 This will hold eligibility until current documentation can be acquired.
 Documentation is typically the letter a family receives from the district granting Free or Reduced Lunch at the sponsoring high school.
 The Fee Waiver will be expanded to include Tuition on credits above a student's eligibility.
 Please note that the Fee Waiver will not cover tuition or fees on classes below the 100 level.

 Students are eligibile for a maximum of 15 credits each quarter.
-There is now a formula used by the college and the high school to determine a student's eligibility for Tuition-free credits.
-A student can have eligibility anywhere from three (3) credits Tuition-free to 15 credits Tuition-free.
+There is a formula used by the college and the high school to determine a student's eligibility for tuition-free credits.
+A student can have eligibility for 3 to 15 credits tuition-free.
 Each high school formula is slightly different.
 In order to determine quarterly eligibility, the student should complete the Running Start Enrollment Verification Form.